-1. Any directories specified by '-rpath-link' options.

-- 2. Any directories specified by '-rpath' options.
+- 1. Any directories specified by '-rpath-link' options. - 2.
+Any directories specified by '-rpath' options.
 The difference between '-rpath' and '-rpath-link' is that directories specified by '-rpath' options are included in the executable and used at runtime, whereas the '-rpath-link' option is only effective at link time.
-Searching '-rpath' in this way is only supported by native linkers and cross linkers which have been configured with the '--with-sysroot' option. - 3.
-On an ELF system, for native linkers, if the '-rpath' and '-rpath-link' options were not used, search the contents of the environment variable LD_RUN_PATH. - 4.
+Searching '-rpath' in this way is only supported by native linkers and cross linkers which have been configured with the '--with-sysroot' option. - On an ELF system, for native linkers, if the '-rpath' and '-rpath-link' options were not used, search the contents of the environment variable LD\RUN\PATH. - 4.
 On SunOS, if the '-rpath' option was not used, search any directories specified using '-L' options. - 5.
-For a native linker, search the contents of the environment variable LD_LIBRARY_PATH. - 6.
-For a native ELF linker, the directories in DT_RUNPATH or DT_RPATH of a shared library are searched for shared libraries needed by it.
-The DT_RPATH entries are ignored if DT_RUNPATH entries exist. - 7.
+For a native linker, search the contents of the environment variable LD\LIBRARY\PATH.

+- 6. For a native ELF linker, the directories in DT\RUNPATH or DT\RPATH of a shared library are searched for shared libraries needed by it.
+The DT\RPATH entries are ignored if DT\RUNPATH entries exist. - 7.
 The default directories, normally '/lib' and '/usr/lib'. - 8.
-For a native linker on an ELF system, if the file '/etc/ld.so.conf' exists, the list of directories found in that file.
+For a linker for a Linux system, if the file '/etc/ld.so.conf' exists, the list of directories found in that file.
+Note: the path to this file is prefixed with the sysroot value, if that is defined, and then any prefix string if the linker was configured with the --prefix=<path> option. - 9.
+For a native linker on a FreeBSD system, any directories specified by the \PATH\ELF\HINTS macro defined in the 'elf-hints.h' header file. - 10.
+Any directories specifed by a SEARCH\DIR command in the linker script being used.